vitoriaxavierp/vitoriaxavierp/README.md

 ## Vitória Xavier 🌸

-OIII, me chamo Vitória Xavier e tenho 16 anos.
-Estudo no Instituto Federal de São Paulo - Campus São Paulo e sou apaixonada em aprender.
-Atualmente, estou cursando Desenvolvimento de Sistemas no segundo ano.
-Além da programação, também desenvolvo projetos relacionados à design gráfico e para redes sociais.
+Hiii!
+My name is Vitória and I'm 16 years old.
+I study at the Federal Institute of São Paulo – São Paulo Campus, and I'm passionate about learning.
+I'm currently in my second year of the Systems Development program.
+In addition to programming, I also work on projects related to graphic design and social media.

 <div>